 Your host is so much more than a landlord.
 They can also be your local guide, introducing you to local customs and culture, and helping you enjoy the city as a local would, steering you away from tourist traps.

 From a water tower in Kennington to a hipster one bedroom flat in Shoreditch, listings in London really have it all.
 Don’t fancy staying at the Hilton next time you’re in London?
 Check Airbnb out here.

 We’ve all been there – trying to enjoy the last day of your holiday, but weighed down by your luggage.
-Another start-up catering to travelers and city breakers, Stasher connects tourists with hotels and local businesses where they can safely store their bags, allowing them to freely explore the city.
+Another startup catering to travellers and city breakers, Stasher connects tourists with hotels and local businesses where they can safely store their bags, allowing them to explore the city freely.

 Launched by three uni friends in 2015, the award-winning startup now has over 600 luggage storage locations worldwide, or StashPoints as they’re nicknamed, and more than 150 in London alone.

 Next time you’re in town, why not store your bags with them instead of wasting the rest of your day in a café?

 Say no more to delivery slips, wasted Saturday mornings and lunchtime queues.
 Get your parcels delivered wherever you want, whenever you want…even when you’re on holiday!